cog-model/forger/README.md

 ```train
 python main.py --config configs/train-diamond.yaml
 ```
-**Caution:** We don't test reproducibility  after moving to TF2 version and updating code for MineRL version 0.4.
+**Caution:** We didn't test reproducibility of results after moving to TF2 version and updating code for MineRL version 0.4.

 ## Results on MineRLObtainDiamond-v0 (1000 seeds)